-- 5 Year Housing Land Supply - Latest position at 31 December 2013
+NEW 5 Year Housing Land Supply - REVISED position at 31 December 2014

 The Development Plan forms the starting point for the determination of planning applications.
 Currently, the Development Plan for Stratford District comprises the saved policies of the District Local Plan Review 2006.